Filling the Complexity Gaps for Colouring Planar and Bounded Degree Graphs: Planar Graphs

-Theorem~\ref{t-general1} has more applications.
-For instance, consider the non-4-choosable planar graph~$H$ from the proof of Theorem~1.7 in~\cite{Gu96}.
+Theorem~\ref{t-general1} has further applications and can also be combined with other results from the literature.
+For instance, consider the non-$4$-choosable planar graph~$H$ from the proof of Theorem~1.7 in~\cite{Gu96}.
 It can be observed that~$H$ is $W_p$-subgraph-free for all $p\geq 8$.
 Wheels are $2$-connected and planar.
-Hence if~${\cal H}$ is any finite set of wheels on at least eight vertices then $4$-{\sc Regular List Colouring} is \NP-complete for planar ${\cal H}$-subgraph-free graphs.
+Hence, if~${\cal H}$ is any finite set of wheels on at least eight vertices, then $4$-{\sc Regular List Colouring} is \NP-complete for planar ${\cal H}$-subgraph-free graphs.

-Our basic idea for proving Theorem~\ref{t-general1} is to pick a minimal counterexample~$H$ with list assignment~$L$ (which may exist due to Theorem~\ref{t-voigt}).
+Our basic idea for proving Theorem~\ref{t-general1} is similar to the proof technique used in~\cite{DMP16,EMOP13}.
+We pick a minimal counterexample~$H$ with list assignment~$L$.
 We select an ``appropriate'' edge $e=uv$ and consider the graph $F'=F-e$.
 We reduce from an appropriate colouring problem restricted to planar graphs and use copies of~$F'$ as a gadget to ensure that we can enforce a regular list assignment.
 The proof of the next theorem also uses this idea.